Solar Grant Evaluation Criteria

 - Grants must be used within one year of the date of the agreement.

 - Barring unforeseeable circumstances, awarded grant amounts are final.
-If the system size, type or price changes after the grant has been awarded, additional funding will not be available in most cases.
+If the system size, type or cost changes after the grant has been awarded, additional funding will not be available in most cases.

-- Applications including additional installation proposals are favored, but not required.
+- Applications including more than one installation proposal are favored, but not required.

 - Does the applicant show a demonstrated interest and investment in maximizing the energy efficiency of the building(s) that the solar installation will serve?

-- How efficient and cost effective is the solar system?
+- How efficient and cost effective is the system?

 - What is the projected effect on the building's energy costs?